A journey through the lives and music of John and Alice Coltrane.

 Now

-The National Trust for Historic Preservation and the Home enter into a partnership.
+The National Trust for Historic Preservation and the Home entered into a partnership.
 In 2019 The Coltrane Home was named a National Treasure.